What’s margin maintenance? | Robinhood

 Regardless of the underlying value of the securities you purchased, you must repay your margin debt.
 Robinhood Financial can change its maintenance margin requirements at any time without prior notice.
 If your portfolio value falls below the minimum maintenance requirements (varies according to the security), you’ll have to deposit additional cash or acceptable collateral.
 If you fail to meet your minimums, Robinhood Financial may be forced to sell some or all of your securities, with or without your prior approval.

-For more information, see FINRA’s Investor Alert and Robinhood Financial’s Customer Relationship Summary, Margin Disclosure Statement, and Margin Agreement.
+For more information, see FINRA’s Investor Alert and Robinhood Financial’s Customer Relationship Summary, Margin Disclosure Statement, and Margin Account Agreement.
 These disclosures contain important information on Robinhood Financial’s products and services, conflicts of interests, lending policies, interest charges, and the risks associated with margin investing enabled accounts.

 Robinhood Financial LLC (member SIPC) is a registered broker-dealer.
 Robinhood Securities, LLC (member SIPC) is a registered broker-dealer and provides brokerage clearing services.
 Robinhood Crypto, LLC provides crypto trading.
 All are subsidiaries of Robinhood Markets, Inc. (‘Robinhood’), trading as HOOD on Nasdaq.